+'''

+1 /

-''' / This program can generate and process generations of the Algae L-System, where processing amounts to performing graphical renderings of the strings of symbols A and B of the system.
+2 This program can generate and process generations of the Algae L-System,

+3 where processing amounts to performing graphical renderings of the strings

+4 of symbols A and B of the system.
 The program takes the form of an interpreter.

-See the comment prefacing the constructor for additional details. '''
+5 See the comment prefacing the constructor for additional details.

+6 /

+7

+8 package lsystem;

+9

+10 import java.util.ArrayList;

+11 import java.util.List;

 '''

+'''

+12 import java.util.Scanner;

+13 import javax.swing.SwingUtilities;

+14 import painter.
+SPainter;

+15 import painters.
+ABPainter;

+16 import painters.ABPainterACircles;

+17 import painters.
+ABPainterALines;

+18 import painters.
+ABPainter ASquares;

+20 public class AlgaePainter extends LSystem {

+21

+22

 /

-package lsystem;

-import java.util.ArrayList;

-import java.util.List;

-import java.util.Scanner;

-import javax.swing.SwingUtilities;

-import painter.
-SPainter;

-import painters.ABPainter;

-import painters.ABPainterACircles;

-import painters.ABPainterALines;

-import painters.ABPainterASquares;

-public class AlgaePainter extends LSystem {
+23

 Create an AlgaePainter object, which is so tightly coupled to its

+24

 behavior as an interpreter that its private interpreter method is

+25

-st called from this constructor.
+called from this constructor.
 The program can represent the Algae

+26

 L-System, and can derive successive generations of strings within

+27

 the system.
 Specifically, the interpreter can process the following

+28

 commands:

+29

-HELP - display this help menu to the standard output stream
+HELP - display this help menu to the standard

+30

+output stream

+>

+31

-DISPLAY - display the Algae L-System, vocabulary and axiom and productions
+DISPLAY - display the Algae L-System, vocabulary and

+32

+axiom and productions

+33

-GENERATE - generate some number of generations, as specified by the user
+GENERATE - generate some number of generations, as

+34

+specified by the user

+35

+PAINT - paint a rendering of some generation of the

+36

+Algae system

+37

-PAINT - paint a rendering of some generation of the Algae system < br> DISPOSE - get rid of the canvas on which the rendering was painted
+DISPOSE - get rid of the canvas on which the rendering

+38

+was painted